 Unified Communications as a Service (UCaaS) is often used as the preferred term for cloud UC services.
 There are multiple benefits of selecting this as your UC communications option.
 Primarily, it allows you to implement unified communications (UC) without investing a lot of capital in equipment and managing ongoing support and maintenance needs.
 Even better, this is a solution that meshes well with mobile workforces.
 Users are never inhibited by geography.
 They are able to connect to the real-time communication services they need as long as they have access to the internet.
 Further, cloud-based UC works quite well with disaster recovery applications and helps to ensure ongoing business continuity.

 The best unified communications solution takes both business communications needs and the importance of collaboration into consideration.
 Consider some additional information on both.

 Unified communication is a solution that enables businesses to engage in communication that is more efficient and more effective.
 This impacts both internal and external communication.
-Internal business communication is the sharing of information within the organization while external communication is the sharing of information with customers, vendors, and other external entities.
+Internal business communication is the sharing of information within the organization.
+External communication is sharing of information with customers, vendors, and other external entities.
 This sharing can be done via voice communications, email, text message, web conferencing, video conferencing, and instant messaging.

 Collaboration is generally viewed as part of the internal communication strategy.
 The idea is to provide employees with collaboration tools that they can use to share information and work together as a team.
-Streamlined collaboration can result in increased productivity, faster problem-solving, and more customer-friendly services.
+When these solutions work, they result in increased productivity, improved problem-solving, and customer-friendly solutions.
 In many instances, collaboration tools are designed to work in real-time.